-For these secondary outcomes, the intercurrent events of receiving any vaccine (including a COVID-19-specific vaccine) will be handled using a Hypothetical Strategy; participants who receive any vaccine (including a COVID-19-specific vaccine) will have their data used up to the date of their first dose of vaccine (data collected after the first dose of the vaccine will be ignored).
-In a secondary analysis, these intercurrent events will be handled using a treatment policy strategy, and all outcome data will be used regardless of occurrence of the intercurrent event.
+For these secondary outcomes, these intercurrent events will be handled using a treatment policy strategy, and all outcome data will be used regardless of occurrence of the intercurrent event.
+In a secondary analysis, the intercurrent events of receiving any vaccine (including a COVID-19-specific vaccine) will be handled using a Hypothetical Strategy; participants who receive any vaccine (including a COVID-19-specific vaccine) will have their data used up to the date of their first dose of vaccine (data collected after the first dose of the vaccine will be ignored).

 The analyses of these secondary outcomes will be conducted on the ITT population including only Stage 2 participants.
-No subgroup analyses for any of these outcomes will be carried out.
+No subgroup analyses for any of these outcomes are planned.